vigetlabs/blendid/README.md

 ```
 If you reference the sprite remotely, be sure to include something like [inline-svg-sprite](https://github.com/vigetlabs/inline-svg-sprite) or [svg4everybody](https://github.com/jonathantneal/svg4everybody) to ensure external loading works on Internet Explorer.

-Blendid includes a helper whiches generates the required svg markup in `src/html/macros/helpers.html`, so you can just do:
+Blendid includes a helper which generates the required svg markup in `src/html/macros/helpers.html`, so you can just do:

 ```twig
   {{ sprite('my-icon') }}